yosssi/rendergold/README.md

     h1 Hello RenderGold!
 ```

-This template will be convered to the following HTML:
+This template will be converted to the following HTML:

 ```hmtl
 <!DOCTYPE html>